 - Explode the new offset polylines back into lines and arcs.

-- Starting at (X=0,Y=0), draw a series of lines on the ORDER layer which connects the paths.
-This layer indicates which path will be cut first.
+- Starting at (X=0,Y=0), draw a series of lines on the ORDER layer which connects the each of the paths at the point where you want that path to start.
+This set of lines on this layer indicates the order in which the paths will be cut and the starting point.

 - Save the drawing file as a DXF file.

-- Open the Excel spreadsheet.
+- Open the DXF to GCODE spreadsheet.
 If you need to change any settings, copy and paste them into the first column.
-Run the Excel subroutine by pressing the button on the spreadsheet.
+Run the subroutine by pressing the button on the spreadsheet.
 This will create a GCode file that you can review in a text editor if you feel you need to.
 Easy.